LoLToHell/VBMeta-Hash-Fix/README.md

+# VBmeta-Hash-Fix

-# A Magisk/KernelSU/Apatch module to fix VBMeta detections on Android
+A Magisk/KernelSU/Apatch module to fix VBMeta detections on Android

 ## Tested